vishnu2972/Event-Scheduler/README.md

 ```bash
 npm run test
 ```
+This command runs the test cases defined in src/test/events.service.spec.ts.

 ## 📁 Data

-Events are saved to `events.json` file.
+All created events are saved to `events.json` file.